IDeletedSystem64/system64.dev/README.md

-# system64.neocities.org
+# system64.neocities.org v2
-This is the source code for my site live at system64.neocities.org
+The eventual successor to the current website, being a rewrite to make it more of a personal website than just my links to socials and other places.